 If you want a career in English teaching, a CELTA course at the British Council could be the ideal starting place.

-CELTA (Certificate in English Language Teaching to Adults) is an internationally recognised English teaching qualification for people with little or no previous teaching experience.
+CELTA (Certificate in Teaching English to Speakers of Other Languages) is an internationally recognised English teaching qualification for people with little or no previous teaching experience.
 It is one of the most widely taken qualifications of its kind and it is essential for anyone hoping to work for a reputable English language teaching institution such as the British Council.

 Our intensive, four-week CELTA course helps participants acquire the language awareness, lesson planning and classroom management skills needed to teach English to adult learners.
 It is a full-time course that is challenging and rewarding in equal measure.
 Candidates' performance is assessed on a daily basis and they are expected to meet regular deadlines.

 CELTA is awarded by Cambridge English Language Assessment, part of the world-famous University of Cambridge.